 If you’ve ever been to a Little India in a major city before, you know you’ll find a few Indian restaurants and shops, but it’s nothing like what you’ll find in Singapore’s Little India.
 You’ll actually think that you’re in India.
 It’s filled with small fruit stalls, restaurants with tiny tables spilling out onto the street, shops hawking cell phone accessories and gold jewelry, and lots and lots of Indian men.

 Many of the houses in Little India are brightly painted but the most beautiful (and popular) is the Tan Teng Niah House.
-It is a cute rainbow-colored building in the center of an incredibly busy pedestrian street so be sure to get there early if you want a good photo!
+It is a cute rainbow-colored building in the center of an incredibly busy pedestrian street so get there early for the chance to get a good photo!

 If you want to stop for a bite to eat in Little India, Azmi Restaurant has delicious chapati and lots of savory curries for dipping.
 It’s incredibly cheap and the super friendly staff will help you through the ordering process.